Andres-Escalante/Extractive-Textsummarization/README.md

-Work in progress, the code will be ready (clean)by first day of september and the report would be uploaded by mid september
+The report would be uploaded by before 15 of September

 # Extractive Text summarization